Big Honkin’ List Of Homemade Gifts They’ll Actually Love

 Now don’t get me wrong I’m not against gifts.
 They’re a fun way to share our love with those around us.

-So RancherMan & I had a heart-to-heart talk with each other that year & decided although it would take much more effort on our part, we wanted to give more personal gifts.
-Something from both of us, straight from our hearts.
+So RancherMan & I had a heart-to-heart talk with each other that year & decided although it would take much more effort on our part, we wanted to give more personal homemade gifts.

 We’ve now been doing this for several years – way before I had this website.
 So I don’t necessarily have pictures of everything to show you.
 But I thought it would be helpful to know some of the gifts that we’ve given that were well received.